Traveler Tips for Stress Management and Staying Well on the Road

 Stick to a Healthy Routine

-Perhaps the most important component of any traveler wellness plan is a commitment to sticking to a healthy routine.
-A recent Harvard Business Review study found that frequent business travelers were more likely to have serious health issues and higher levels of anxiety and depression, especially when not following health regimens and implementing stress management techniques.
+Perhaps the most important component of any traveler wellness plan is sticking to a healthy routine.
+International Travel & Health Insurance Journal published an article citing that frequent business travelers were more likely to have serious health issues and higher levels of anxiety and depression, especially when their regular health habits slip up.

 Because travel is inherently disruptive to daily schedules, you need a plan that is both manageable and flexible.
-Rather than thinking of a routine in terms of schedule, think of routine in terms of acquired habits that you regularly stick to in order to stay healthy—physically and mentally.
+Rather than thinking of a routine in terms of a rigid schedule, think of it as a set of acquired habits that you regularly stick to for staying both physically and mentally healthy.

 Here are a few pillars of wellness that every traveler should incorporate into their routine:

 • Bring a large, reusable water bottle to stay hydrated on the go.
-This counteracts the physiological changes of air travel and helps prevent headaches, exhaustion, dryness, and high blood pressure.
+This helps prevent headaches, exhaustion, dryness, and high blood pressure.

-• Arrange your meetings and departure times to prioritize sleeping a minimum of 6-7 hours a night.
-This will help you not only be more focused and less prone to anxiety, but also appear more alert and engaged when interacting with clients and colleagues.
+• Arrange your meetings and departure times to prioritize sleeping for a minimum of 6-7 hours a night.
+This will help you not only be more focused and less prone to anxiety but also appear more alert and engaged when interacting with clients and colleagues.
+Packing your own pillow can also help you achieve better sleep quality.

 • Bring your favorite healthy snacks with you.
-Since the pandemic has upset supply chain logistics, it is best to be prepared with foods you enjoy that are rich in nutrients and may not be readily accessible when traveling.
+It is best to be prepared with foods you enjoy that are rich in nutrients and may not be readily accessible when traveling.

-• Research restaurants near your hotel to pre-identify options that will be open and offer healthy choices since hours and staffing may have changed.
+• Research restaurants near your hotel to pre-identify options that will be open and offer healthy choices.
 Few things are more stress-inducing than arriving late on an empty stomach and finding no food available.

 • Exercise, even if it’s just a 20-minute walk around your hotel.
-Physical activities can stimulate muscles made tense by driving/flying and release endorphins that counteract stress and anxiety.
+Physical activities can stimulate muscles made tense by sitting for extended periods of time, and release endorphins that counteract stress and anxiety.

 Talk about Travel with Your Team

-Employee wellness and the traveler experience have never been as important to businesses and travel providers as they are now.
-Just as you do with any well-laid plan, practice mindfulness and perform a pulse check on how things are going.
+Employee wellness remains a critical priority for both businesses and travel providers.
+Just as you do with any well-laid plan, practice mindfulness and check in with yourself on how things are going.

 Related Resources